You are here

 Frequently Asked Questions about Home Schooling

-- Home schooling is deregulated in the state of Colorado.
-Therefore, the parent or guardian is taking on all of the responsibility for the student's education including but not limited to the acquisition of books, supplies, tests, and maintaining permanent records.
+• Homeschooling is deregulated in the state of Colorado.
+Therefore, the parent or guardian is taking on all the responsibility for the student's education including but not limited to the acquisition of books, supplies, tests, and maintaining permanent records.
+The parent assumes the role of the primary instructor.

-- There is no public funding available for home school programs.
+• There is no public funding available for homeschool.

-- A nonpublic home-based educational program shall include no less than one hundred seventy-two days of instruction, averaging four instructional contact hours per day.
+• A nonpublic, home-based education shall include no less than one hundred seventy-two days of instruction, averaging four instructional contact hours per day.
 (22-33-104.5(3)(c), C.R.S.)

-How do I register my home school program?
+How do I register my child for homeschool?

-- Please Note: Written notification must be re-submitted to the school district each year the home school program is maintained after the initial year.
+• Written notification must be re-submitted to the school district each year.

 You must be the child's parent, legal guardian or an adult relative designated by the parent.
 (22-33-104.5(3)(a), C.R.S.)
 No other qualifications or licenses are required.